dm-vdo/vdo-devel/doc/vdo.rst

 The messages are:

+        stats:
-        stats: Outputs the current view of the vdo statistics.
+		Outputs the current view of the vdo statistics.
 Mostly used by the vdostats userspace program to interpret the output buffer.

+        dump:
-        dump: Dumps many internal structures to the system log.
+		Dumps many internal structures to the system log.
 This is not always safe to run, so it should only be used to debug a hung vdo.
 Optional parameters to specify structures to dump are:

-               viopool: The pool of structures used for user I/O inside vdo
+        	viopool: The pool of I/O requests incoming bios
 		pools: A synonym of 'viopool'
 		vdo: Most of the structures managing on-disk data
 		queues: Basic information about each thread vdo is using
 		threads: A synonym of 'queues'
 		default: Equivalent to 'queues vdo'
 		all: All of the above.

+        dump-on-shutdown:
-        dump-on-shutdown: Perform a default dump next time vdo shuts down.
+		Perform a default dump next time vdo shuts down.

 Status